Reveal-Energy-Services/orchid-python-api/README.md

 - The notebooks, as installed, "symbolically" reference the Orchid training data.
 To resolve this "symbolic reference",
   [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data).
-- Activate your virtual environment by `pipenv shell` if not already activated
 - Open Jupyter by running `jupyter lab` in the shell
 - Within Jupyter,
     - Run the notebook, `plot_trajectories.ipynb`